Written by Nikki Parkinson, for Styling You

 I was a Sunshine Coast “local” for 23 years and a day trip to Noosa (or a staycation) never failed to impress.

-What unfolded was three days of re-visiting old favourite places and experiences as well as taking on some new (to me) sights, activities and dining options.
+During my visit, what unfolded was three days of re-visiting old favourite places and experiences as well as taking on some new (to me) sights, activities and dining options.
 It’s safe to say that a little more of my heart was left behind at this Sunshine Coast, Queensland, destination.

 If you haven’t been back to Noosa for a while or have an upcoming trip, my seven things not to miss when visiting Noosa might offer fresh inspiration.

 I’m a newly evangelical exercise nut.
-I don’t know who I am.
+I don’t even know who I am anymore.
 What I do know is that I pack my active wear for holidays and weekends away.
-I’m a bit of a yin and yang kind of exercise girl, so the opportunity to do a private Pilates class at the newly opened Noosa Flow was welcomed with open arms.
+I’m a bit of a yin and yang kind of exercise girl, so the opportunity to do a private Pilates class at the riverside Noosa Flow was welcomed with open arms.
 Studio owner and my instructor, Claire Shandley, fell in love with Pilates in London and honed her teaching in New York.
 I limped into the light-filled space (think dreamy Hamptons’ white) after a gruelling training session the morning before and Claire set to work on getting my legs working again.
 If you’re more a yoga kind of girl (I swing both ways), there’s a yoga studio as well.

 As for the outdoors’ exercise option, you simply cannot go past a walk in Noosa National Park.
 As I’m training at the moment for Sydney Coastrek, it was the perfect way to smash out 10km and take in the world-famous view.